phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/php_lifecycle.rst

 Information gathering: MINFO()
 ------------------------------

-That hook is special as it is never triggered automatically by the engine, but only when you ask it informations about an extension.
+That hook is special as it is never triggered automatically by the engine, but only when you ask it information about an extension.
 The typical use case is a call to ``phpinfo()``.
-This function is then run, and it is expected to print into a stream special informations about the current extension.
+This function is then run, and it is expected to print into a stream special information about the current extension.

-The ``phpinfo()`` panel informations, in short.
+The ``phpinfo()`` panel information, in short.

 This function can also be called through the CLI, using one of the reflection switch such as ``php --ri pib`` or via userland with a call to ``ini_get_all()`` f.e